PierreSenellart/provsql/doc/source/user/studio.rst

        -- the self-maintaining ``time_validity_view`` the timeline reads --
        and the server to be PostgreSQL 14+.
 See :doc:`temporal`.

+       Also moves all RV-family rendering onto the extension's family
+       registry: circuit-inspector glyphs and parameter symbols come from :sqlfunc:`rv_families` and the inline density preview from a server-computed :sqlfunc:`rv_analytical_curves` grid, so families
+       added to the extension (1.11.0's ``gamma`` / ``chi_squared``)
+       render without a Studio upgrade -- and 1.11.0 is a hard floor:
+       Studio keeps no client-side family table.
+       See :doc:`continuous-distributions`.

 When the installed extension predates this minimum, Studio's startup check prints the mismatch and exits.
 Pass ``--ignore-version`` to override the check, for instance when running against a development